 How to Make Crème Fraîche at Home

-Crème fraîche is so delicious to make yourself and is delectable with fresh fruit or as a topping for cakes or pies.
+Crème fraîche is delectable with fresh fruit and to cook with.
 From apple pie to taco night, your homemade stash will come in handy.

 Homemade crème fraîche with strawberries